auth0/auth0-spa-js/README.md

   }
 });

-//or, you can just instantiate the client on it's own import { Auth0Client } from '@auth0/auth0-spa-js';
+//or, you can just instantiate the client on its own import { Auth0Client } from '@auth0/auth0-spa-js';

 const auth0 = new Auth0Client({